GregDMeyer/dynamite/docs/install.rst

 ==========

 .. note ::
-    dynamite is written for Python 3.6!
-You may need to install that first if you don't already have it.
-Flexibility for other Python 3 versions coming soon.
+    dynamite is written for Python >=3.6!
+You may need to install an appropriate version first if you don't already have it.

 Download dynamite
 -----------------